Company Drug Testing Policy

-Depending upon the state you live in or the employer you work for, you may be required to participate in mandated and / or random drug testing.
+Depending upon the state in which you live or the employer for whom you work, you may be required to participate in mandated and/or random drug testing.

-At present, eighteen states have drug testing provisions in their legal codes.
-Federal agencies like the Department of Transportation and the Department of Defense also require that the industries, workforces, and contractors which they regulate implement drug testing programs and policies.
-Additionally, the federal Omnibus Transportation Employee Testing Act (OTETA) requires that all operators of aircraft, mass transportation vehicles, railroad equipment, and commercial motor vehicles be tested for drug and/or alcohol use.
+Eighteen states currently include drug testing provisions in their legal codes.
+Federal agencies such as the Department of Transportation and the Department of Defense also require the industries, workforces, and contractors which they regulate to implement drug testing programs and policies.
+Additionally, the federal Omnibus Transportation Employee Testing Act (OTETA) requires all operators of aircraft, mass transportation vehicles, railroad equipment, and commercial motor vehicles to be tested for drug and/or alcohol use.

-Companies that screen for illegal drug and alcohol use may screen job applicants prior to hiring.
-Employees may also be screened for drug and/or alcohol use at random intervals, for cause, when stipulated by company policy, and where permitted by state law.
-Here's more information on when companies drug test, and on marijuana and employment drug testing.
+Companies who screen for illegal drug and alcohol use may screen job applicants prior to employment.
+Employees may also be screened for drug and/or alcohol use at random intervals or for cause when stipulated by company policy and where permitted by state law.

-Companies who drug test typically have a written drug and alcohol policy, distributed to all personnel, that explains when and how job applicants, new employees, and current employees may be tested for illegal drug and/or alcohol use.
+Companies who drug test typically have a written drug and alcohol policy, distributed to all personnel, explaining when and how job applicants, new employees, and current employees may be tested for illegal drug and/or alcohol use.

 Types of Employee Drug Testing

-- Random Drug Testing.
-Employees may be selected at random for drug testing at any time.
+- Random Drug Testing: Employees may be selected at random for drug testing at any time.
 These tests are unannounced and unexpected by employees.
 According to the Department of Labor, employees are put in a lottery-like testing pool and are randomly selected.
 Often, the selection is electronic to ensure that the employees were in fact randomly chosen.
-Random selection also creates an equal chance for all employees to be picked for testing.
+The random selection process also creates an equal chance for all employees to be picked for testing.
 Random drug testing has little to no advanced notice, which is an effective deterrent to employee drug use.

 Any applicant or employee who tests positive for illegal drug use will not be hired or promoted, may be subject to disciplinary action and required to participate in substance abuse counseling, and may be terminated from employment.